netdata/netdata/docs/monitor/configure-alarms.md

 ### Silence an individual alarm

-Many Netdata users don't need all the default alarms enabled.
-Instead of disabling any given alarm, or even _all_ alarms, you can silence individual alarms by changing one line in a given health entity.

-To silence any single alarm, change the `to:` line to `silent`.
+Instead of disabling an alarm altogether, or even disabling _all_ alarms, you can silence individual alarms by changing one line in a given health entity.
+To silence any single alarm, change the `to:` line in its entity to `silent`.

 ```yaml
       to: silent